 What's a conditional payment?

 A conditional payment is a payment Medicare makes for services another payer may be responsible for.
 Medicare makes this conditional payment so you won't have to use your own money to pay the bill.
-The payment is "conditional" because it must be repaid to Medicare when a settlement, judgment, award, or other payment later.
+The payment is "conditional" because it must be repaid to Medicare if you get a settlement, judgment, award, or other payment later.
 You’re responsible for making sure Medicare gets repaid from the settlement, judgment, award, or other payment.

 How Medicare recovers conditional payments

-The recovery contractor will gather information about any conditional payments Medicare made related to your pending settlement, judgment, or award.
-Once a settlement, judgment, or award is final, you or your representative should call the recovery contractor.
-The recovery contractor will get the final repayment amount (if any) on your case and issue a letter requesting repayment.
+The BCRC will gather information about any conditional payments Medicare made related to your settlement, judgement, award or other payment.
+If you get a payment, you or your lawyer should could the BCRC.
+The BCRC will calculate the repayment amount (if any) on your recovery case and send you a letter requesting repayment.